kalumjudy/Portfolio/README.md

 This Geopandas Python project uses Car Crashes data in Boston, Massachusetts in 2021 to plot a heatmap showing the number of crashes happenened in 2021 by zip code areas.

-Nex step: Creating a severity matrix based on car crashes and visulize the data in an interactive web map (In development).
+Nex step: Creating a crash severity matrix to identify the most dangerous or safest roads.
+Then visulize the data in an interactive web map (In development).
 ### Data Sources

 MassGIS: https://www.mass.gov/info-details/massgis-data-layers <br />